google/xls/docs_src/dslx_reference.md

 ```

 Applying the type deduction rule for '+' finds an inconsistency.
 The left hand
-side operand has type `bits[2]`, called T, but the right hand side is `bits[3]`,
+side operand has type `bits[2]`, called `T`, but the right hand side is
-which is not the same as T. Because the deductive type inference rule does not
+`bits[3]`, which is not the same as `T`.
+Because the deductive type inference
-say what to do when the operand types are different, it results in a type error
+rule does not say what to do when the operand types are different, it results in
-which is flagged at this point in the program.
+a type error which is flagged at this point in the program.

 #### Let Bindings, Names, and the Environment